oscarbenedito/dotfiles/README.md

 # Dotfiles

 This directory hosts some of my dotfiles.
-It is currently a work in progress.

 ## Palette